unorjikingsley/Portfolio-Website/README.md

 # 📖 Hello Microverse' project <a name="about-project"></a>

 Hello Microverse Project is an entry level project for recent Micronuts.
-The aim of this project is for students to familiarize theirselves with Git, GitHub, HTML, and CSS.
+The aim of this project is for students to familiarize theirselves with Git, GitHub, HTML, and CSS and also build a responsive mobile Professionalsts portfolio.

 ## 🛠 Built With <a name="built-with"></a>